Shrink Wrap: The Differences Between PVC, Polyolefin, And Polyethylene

 Polyolefin shrink is an extremely durable and versatile 'premium' shrink wrap.
 It has taken the place of PVC mentioned above in many applications, and is also an FDA-approved food-safe material.
 Polyolefin materials are available with different characteristics, including cross-linked wrap that provides high-tensile strength and incredible clarity for high-speed packaging applications.
-Cross-linked wrap also prevents buildup on sealing components of machinery.
+Cross-linked wrap also prevents buildup on sealing components of your packaging machinery.

 With added strength, the ability to create longer rolls of wrap with thinner gauges available that allow for less roll change-over and increased efficiency and productivity.
 Polyolefin shrink wrap has excellent puncture-resistance and seal-strength, allowing for irregular-shaped items to have excellent protection throughout its supply chain life-cycle.
 POF is available in thicknesses as low as 35-gauge (.35 mil), and is more commonly available in 45,60, 75 and 100 (1 mil) gauges.

 The versatility and fairly low-cost that POF offers for multiple machines and packaging forms makes it a go-to form of protective packaging manufacturers of any size.
 In some instances POF will need perforations added to the wrap; tiny holes added to the wrap before application which allow air to escape during the shrinking process for a smooth package.
 Pre-perforated shrink wrap is available by many suppliers for this reason.

 - Premium quality shrink wrap, AKA high-clarity, decorative shrink wrap.

 - Made of 100% recyclable materials

 - Excellent clarity and glossy shelf appearance; great for consumer products where appearance is critical (toys, games, candies, books, foods, most retail items)